 First Aid: Diarrhea

-Most cases of diarrhea (runny or watery bowel movements) are caused by gastrointestinal (GI) infections.
-Diarrhea usually is not a sign of a serious illness, but it can cause kids to lose fluids, salts, and minerals.
+Most cases of diarrhea (runny or watery bowel movements) are caused by a viral infection in the intestines (bowels).
+Diarrhea usually is not a sign of a serious illness, but it can make kids lose fluids, salts, and minerals.
 If your child has diarrhea, it's important to make sure fluids and nutrients are replaced.

 What to Do

-Depending on the amount of fluid loss and the severity of diarrhea, your doctor will probably instruct you to:
+Depending on the amount of fluid lost and the severity of diarrhea, your doctor will suggest that you:

 - continue your child's regular diet and give more liquids